UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 Send Thank You
 ...............

-Even though every mailroom implementation will be unique, most likely this function will require significant refactor for most.
+Even though every mailroom implementation will be unique, most likely this function will require significant refactor for most of you.
 You can break up the code into components that handle user flow and data manipulation logic.
-Write your unit tests for data manipulation logic, that would include adding or updating donors and list donors function.
+Write your unit tests for data manipulation logic, that would include adding or updating donors and list donors functionality.

 Create Report
 .............

 This function should only need slight modification.
 Split up user presentation (``print`` function calls) and data logic (actual creating of rows).
-Your data logic function can either return the report string already formatted or return a list of rows that can be joined and printed in the user presentation function.
+Your data logic function can either return the report string already formatted or return a list of formatted rows that can be joined and printed in the user presentation function.
 Then you can write a unit test for your data logic function.

 Example: